attila-lendvai/maru/README.md

 This is the first stage of Maru, written in C. The `eval.c` in this branch brings to life the first iteration of the Maru universe.

-This C code may be thrown away once `eval.l` in the next stage is first successfully compiled to asm and produces an eval executable that is functional enough to run the compiler and reproduce itself.
+This C code may be thrown away once `eval.l` in the next stage is first successfully compiled to asm and an eval executable is produced that is functional enough to run the compiler and reproduce itself.

 There are some reasons to keep this around, though:
 - didactics